Adolescent development and adolescent participation

-UNICEF will also support the provision of gender-sensitive adolescent-friendly services through the development of capacity-building programmes for care providers, and will facilitate joint monitoring and data management to support integrated implementation of these services.
+UNICEF Thailand will also support the provision of gender-sensitive adolescent-friendly services through the development of capacity-building programmes for care providers, and will facilitate joint monitoring and data management to support the integrated implementation of these services.

 Communication for development will be used to empower adolescents with skills and knowledge to prevent HIV and other sexually transmitted infections, non-communicable diseases and early pregnancy.
 These efforts will also aim to address gender disparities and reach adolescents of varied sexual orientations.